 Better Lymph Movement- Lymph is a milky white fluid that drains impurities and waste away from the tissue cells.
-A component of these wastes is toxins which are by-products of metabolism.
+A component of these wastes are by-products of metabolism.
 Muscular contraction has a pumping effect that moves lymph.
 Massage and exercise both help to move lymph.